Ares-Developers/Ares-docs/new/prerequisites.rst

 :tagdef:`[Unit]Prerequisite.StolenTechs=list of integers`
   The list of stealable technology types that must be stolen before this object can be built.
-See Stolen Technology for more information.
+See :ref:`Stolen Technology <spybehavior-stolentech>` for more information.

 .. index:: Prerequisites; New StolenTech requirements.